EventStore/EventStore/docs/server/features/connectors/sinks/rabbitmq.md

 ## Resilience

-The RabbitMQ sink connector uses its own resilience mechanism and doesn't include the configuration from [Resilience configuration](../settings.md#resilience-configuration).
+The RabbitMQ sink connector relies on its own RabbitMQ retry mechanism and doesn't include the configuration from [Resilience configuration](../settings.md#resilience-configuration).

 ## Broker Acknowledgment